chriswrightdesign/websites-for-non-jerks/README.md

 ##8.
 Typography - Establishing tone and making it readable

-- The Psychology of fonts [What's in a font](http://www.psychologyinaction.org/2011/04/21/whats-in-a-font/)
+- The Psychology of fonts [What's in a font](http://www.psychologyinaction.org/2011/04/21/whats-in-a-font/), [Effects of typography on reader mood and productivity](http://usabilitypost.com/2012/11/23/effects-of-typography-on-reader-mood-and-productivity/)
 - The value of typography on the web - [The web is 95% typography](http://ia.net/blog/the-web-is-all-about-typography-period/)
 - Can you read the type clearly?
 [I'm sick of your tiny, tiny type](http://jxnblk.tumblr.com/post/41796724549/im-sick-of-your-tiny-tiny-type)
 - Have you checked if that system font you're using will actually display on other devices and platforms?
 I'm looking at you Helvetica Neue [Tinytype - a compatibility table showing the available default system fonts across different mobie platforms](http://www.jordanm.co.uk/tinytype)